Talend Create Table

 Talend Create Database Table Example

-Next, we removed the OnSubjectOk trigger, and pointed it to tCreateTable and connected the Main row of tCreateTable with tDBInput.
-It means that once the connection established to the database, it will reach the tCreateTable, and then go to the tDBInput.
+Next, we removed the OnSubjectOk trigger pointed it to tCreateTable, and connected the Main row of tCreateTable with tDBInput.
+It means that once the connection is established to the database, it will reach the tCreateTable, and then go to the tDBInput.

 Please click on the Edit Schema button to create a schema or column name for the table you want to create.
 As you can see from the below, we create a schema that matches the Customer table that we selected in the tDBInput.

-Within the tDBOutput, we changed the table name as a1234, and Action on the table as Truncate Table.
+Within the tDBOutput, we changed the table name to a1234, and Action on the table to Truncate Table.

 Let me run this Talend Create database table job.

 From the below Management Studio screenshot, our job has created the table and stored the filtered data inside it.
-Within the SQL table properties, you can check the created date and time also.
+Within the SQL table properties, you can check the created date and time.